Kidnapping of Alan Johnston: First month

 The Palestinian National Authority condemned the kidnapping, and vowed to "bring the criminals to justice", calling the abduction "despicable".
 The Foreign Press Association issued an appeal for Johnston's release, while both Hamas and Fatah also called for Johnston to be freed.
 Reporters Without Borders (RSF) also voiced their concern at the apparent abduction, blaming it on the "impunity" that no-one involved with prior kidnappings had been convicted that "[encouraged]" his kidnappers to act.

-On 15 March, the BBC's Middle East bureau chief Simon Wilson issued a statement in Gaza thanking Ismail Haniya, Mahmoud Abbas and the Palestinian government for trying to help resolve the situation.
+On 15 March, the BBC's Middle East bureau chief Simon Wilson issued a statement in Gaza thanking Ismail Haniyeh, Mahmoud Abbas and the Palestinian government for trying to help resolve the situation.
 He also issued a new plea for information on Johnston's whereabouts.
-In London, the Muslim Council of Britain also put forward an appeal for the release of Johnston, calling on Abbas and Haniya to do their utmost to secure Johnston's freedom, while over 20 Palestinian journalists held a rally on 17 March outside parliament in Gaza in support of Johnston.
+In London, the Muslim Council of Britain also put forward an appeal for the release of Johnston, calling on Abbas and Haniyeh to do their utmost to secure Johnston's freedom, while over 20 Palestinian journalists held a rally on 17 March outside parliament in Gaza in support of Johnston.
 The rally was also attended by Information Minister Mustafa Barghouti and Wilson.
 Barghouti said: "We are opposed to the kidnapping of foreign journalists who serve the Palestinian cause."

 A week after Johnston went missing, his father made a televised appeal for his release.
 Speaking from Argyll, Graham Johnston called on his son's abductors to "let my son go, now, today".
 Wilson said that the fact that there had been no information on Johnston for over a week had been "disappointing", adding that efforts made to find Johnston would have to be redoubled.
 He also noted that the BBC's only request was to have "some firm information" on Johnston.
 Deputy Director General of the BBC Mark Byford also called for people with influence to secure Johnston's release, while BBC staff in London held a rally in support of Johnston.

 RSF invited Arabic-language news media and bloggers to post banners on their websites that called for Johnston to be freed.
 RSF also noted that the "silence" surrounding Johnston's abduction was "particularly worrying".

 The Palestinian Journalists Union in Gaza observed a 24-hour strike on 20 March to protest against Johnston's abduction, and threatened to "escalate" its protests until Johnston was released.
 Foreign and local journalists in Ramallah, West Bank, had held a sit-in a day earlier, at which Barghouti again condemned the kidnapping.